-- 15. If an entity has - (a) applied an accounting policy retrospectively, restated items retrospectively, or reclassified items in its financial statements, and - (b) the retrospective application, restatement or reclassification has a material effect on the information presented in the balance sheet at the beginning of the preceding period, it must present a third balance sheet (statement of financial position) as at the beginning of the it must present a third balance sheet (statement of financial position) as at the beginning of the preceding period (e.g. 1 July 2018 for 30 June 2020 reporters).
+- 16. If an entity has - a. applied an accounting policy retrospectively, restated items retrospectively, or reclassified items in its financial statements, and - b. the retrospective application, restatement or reclassification has a material effect on the information presented in the balance sheet at the beginning of the preceding period, it must present a third balance sheet (statement of financial position) as at the beginning of the preceding period (e.g. 1 July 2019 for 30 June 2021 reporters).
 It must also provide appropriate explanations about the changes in accounting policies, other explanations or reclassifications, as required under AASB 101 paragraph 41 and AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
 However, the entity does not need to present the related notes to the opening statement of financial position as at the beginning of the preceding period.